Astrocal

 MCP Integration

-AstroCal provides a Model Context Protocol (MCP) server that lets AI agents manage scheduling — check availability, book meetings, cancel, reschedule, and list bookings.
-The MCP server is a thin wrapper around the REST API — it uses the same endpoints and business logic.
+Astrocal provides a Model Context Protocol (MCP) server that lets AI agents manage scheduling: check availability, book meetings, cancel, reschedule, and list bookings.
+The MCP server is a thin wrapper around the REST API that uses the same endpoints and business logic.

 What is MCP?